Trevor Kelley: Tampa Bay Rays

 On January 18, 2023, Kelley signed a minor league contract with the Tampa Bay Rays organization.
 On February 16, Kelley was selected to the 40-man roster, but the move was voided the following day as, as a non-roster invitee, Kelley was ineligible for the 40-man until March 15.
 On March 15, the Rays officially selected Kelley to the 40-man roster, placing Andrew Kittredge on the 60-day injured list to clear roster space.
 He was optioned to the Triple-A Durham Bulls to begin the 2023 season.

 On May 12, 2023, Kelley made his first major league start against the New York Yankees.
 In 10 games for Tampa Bay, he registered a 5.87 ERA with 11 strikeouts in 15 1/3 innings of work.
 On September 22, Kelley was designated for assignment following the promotion of Junior Caminero.
 He cleared waivers and was sent outright to Durham on September 24.
 Kelley elected free agency following the season on November 6.

 Seattle Mariners

 On February 23, 2024, Kelley signed a minor league contract with the Seattle Mariners organization.
 In 54 appearances for the Triple-A Tacoma Rainiers, he compiled a 3-2 record and 3.52 ERA with 62 strikeouts across 53 2/3 innings pitched.
 Kelley elected free agency following the season on November 4.

 Leones de Yucatán

 On March 19, 2025, Kelley signed with the Leones de Yucatán of the Mexican League.
+He made 54 appearances for Yucatán, compiling a 3-0 record and 4.47 ERA with 43 strikeouts and two saves across 50 1/3 innings pitched.
+On April 6, 2026, Kelley was released by the Leones.

+Tigres de Quintana Roo

+On April 14, 2026, Kelley signed with the Tigres de Quintana Roo of the Mexican League.
+In 53 games he threw 47.2 innings of relief going 3-3 with a 5.10 ERA with 38 strikeouts.

+Kelley retired from professional baseball on August 5, 2026, after pitching in his final game for the Tigres.